dune3d/dune3d-docs/usage.rst

 Points are rendered as different icons depending on their type:

-:■ Square: End points of lines, arcs, and bezier curves :◆ Diamond: Origins of workplanes, STEP models, document entities, clusters and texts :▼ Down-pointing triangle: Anchors of STEP models, clusters and texts :● Circle: Bezier control points
+:■ Square: End points of lines, arcs, and bezier curves :◆ Diamond: Origins of workplanes, STEP models, document entities, clusters, texts and pictures :▼ Down-pointing triangle: Anchors of STEP models, clusters, texts and pictures :● Circle: Bezier control points
 :✖ Cross: Centers of circles and arcs